qubyte/QuantumBoosty/README.md

 Recently I came across the C++ [odeint](www.odeint.com) library.
 I was so impressed by its flexibility that I actually started using C++ (having had no prior experience) just for the convenience of it.
 I'm glad that I did this, because C++ has some other very useful features that make solving quantum mechanical systems simpler.
 Probably the most important feature that I use (perhaps abuse) is functors, a kind class with which instances can be used as functions.

 ## To compile
-First, make sure you have boost installed.
+First, make sure you have boost and odeint installed.

 Using gcc, I get good results with version 4.6+ using: